-The easiest way to see a business event's effect on performance is to do the following:
+The best way to see a business event's effect on performance is to do the following:

 - Segment a report by the event's variable.